woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/additional-checkout-fields.md

 );
 ```

-This results in the additional information section being rendered like so:
+This results in the order information section being rendered like so:

 ### The select input before being focused